lamps-lab/rep-network-deconvolution/README.md

 ## To reproduce results of our reproducibility study ##

 1. Clone the GitHub repository https://github.com/lamps-lab/rep-network-deconvolution.git
-2. Download Imagenet and preapre the dataset according to the steps mentioned in previous section "Preparing Imagenet dataset to reproduce results from Table 2"
+2. Download Imagenet and preapre the dataset according to the steps mentioned in previous section "Preparing Imagenet dataset to reproduce results from Table 2" (The CIFAR-10 and CIFAR-100 datasets required for reproducing Table 1 of the original study are automatically downloaded through the codebase using Torchvision datasets)
 3. Install python library requirements
     ```
         pip install -r requirements.txt